 Niyama Private Islands Maldives

 This is the home to the world’s first underwater club; Subsix.
 The luxurious club is accessible by taking a speedboat to a private island and then descending down a three-tier staircase to the club, which is 20 feet below the waterline.
 Dance the night away while looking deep down into the Indian Ocean, or book the club for an intimate event.
 You can even just come for the four course lunch, which runs daily from 12 noon to 2:30pm.
 Be sure to also check out any of their special events, like the ‘Underwater Glow Party’ or Champagne breakfasts.
 If you are staying at the resort, you can also book Subsix for your ‘Destination Dining’ experience.
+Click here to see more photos of Niyama Private Islands Maldives.

 The entire Hurawalhi Maldives is exceptional, but one of the best things about it is the 5.8 Underwater Restaurant.
 As its name suggests, the restaurant is located 5.8 meters below sea level and is famed for being the world’s tallest all glass-walled underwater restaurant.
 The extraordinary scenery is matched by the culinary treats that are sure to delight anyone’s taste buds.
 It is an intimate space that can only accommodate 10 couples, with one sitting at lunch and another at dinner.
 Reservations are a must for anyone that wants to experience this incredible culinary experience.
+It is also a good idea to make a reservation to stay at Hurawalhi Maldives by clicking here.